• Alfred M. Hallmark

 Have - 5 Need - 18

-Named for George A. Lamb who was a soldier and died in the Battle of San Jacinto.
-County seat is Littlefield.
+Lamb County is named for George A. Lamb who was a soldier and died in the Battle of San Jacinto.
+The county seat is Littlefield.

 Comanchero Trail